 There are several hair loss treatments in the market many of which are mostly not FDA approved yet still licensed to sell.
 They have a reputation of marketing their products and services brilliantly and have the public impressed as a result.
 There are services like hair transplant, herbal oils, herbal pills, massages etc., but many of these don’t really work, though might improve the situation by 5 to 8 percent, depending on the cause of baldness.

 Male pattern baldness is primarily acquired through hereditary and secondarily via lifestyle patterns.
 Skeptics comment that baldness can never be cured.
-Skeptics are right and wrong about this one as Propecia is the only FDA-approved drug that has the potency to treat baldness.
+Skeptics are right and wrong about this one as Propecia medicine is the only FDA-approved drug that has the potency to treat baldness.